Manitoba Historical Society

 Businessman.

-Born at Belfast, Ireland on 11 July 1854, son of Robert Stewart and Jane Arthur, he received his education in Belfast and came to Canada with his parents in 1867, settling in Ottawa.
-He was married twice: first in 1878 to Annie Munroe, daughter of Alexander Munroe, a prominent Selkirk pioneer.
-She died in 1895, leaving two sons and two daughters.
-In 1896 he married Octavia Seager of Toronto, and they were the parents of one son.
+Born at Belfast, Ireland on 11 July 1854, son of Robert Stewart and Jane Arthur, he received his education in Belfast and came to Canada with his parents in 1867, settling in Ottawa, Ontario.

-Stewart entered the federal civil service in 1872.
-He came to Winnipeg in 1873 as paymaster in the North West Mounted Police.
+He entered the federal civil service in 1872 and came to Winnipeg in 1873 as paymaster in the North West Mounted Police.
 In 1875 he was promoted to commissary purchasing agent.
-In 1877 he purchased land at Sunnyside where he farmed until 1882, returning to Winnipeg to accept the position of chief accountant for Penrose and Rocan, butchers.
-In 1884 he was appointed treasurer of Selkirk county and from 1885 to 1887 served as treasurer of the eastern district board.
+In 1877 he purchased land at Sunnyside where he farmed until 1882, returning to Winnipeg to accept the position of chief accountant for butchers Penrose and Rocan.
+In 1884 he was appointed treasurer of Selkirk County and, from 1885 to 1887, he was treasurer of the eastern district board.
 In March 1877, he founded the Permanent Mortgage and Trust Company, which was eventually merged into the National Trust Company.
 He retired as manager of the Company on 1 January 1913, but retained his place on the board of directors.

 He died tragically at his Selkirk residence on 2 August 1913 and was buried in the Elmwood Cemetery.